-Keycafe – Keycafe is a secure key exchange service providing an easy way for homeowners to manage the check-in/check-out process.
-Keycafe stores your keys at one of its nearby locations, allows you to remotely assign access and notifies you when your keys are picked up and dropped off.
+Keycafe –Keycafe stores your keys at one of its nearby locations, allows you to remotely assign access and notifies you when your keys are picked up and dropped off.

 August – August is a smart home system that allows you to give keyless entry via an August Smart Lock to Airbnb guests and housekeepers.

-Use the service below to automate your listing pricing:
+Try one of the services below to automate your pricing:

-Beyond Pricing – Beyond Pricing is a dynamic pricing tool that allows you to link your Airbnb account in order to automatically update your pricing daily.
+Beyond – Beyond allows you to link your Airbnb account in order to automatically update your pricing daily.